TradencyDev/WarpTest/README.md

 ```

 # Usage: req\rep
-Request reply communication patteren.
+Request reply communication pattern.
 Allows to cache the response at the Navio server.
 - Subscribe to requests
 - Send request

 ### Cache mechanism
 Navio server allows to store each response in a dedicated cache system.
-Each requests can specify whether or not to use the cache.
+Each request can specify whether or not to use the cache.
 In case the cache is used, the Navio server will try to return the response directly from cache and reduce latency.

-To use the cache mechanism add the followint parameters to each `Request`:
+To use the cache mechanism, add the following parameters to each `Request`:
 - CacheKey - Unique key to store the response in the Navio cache mechanism.
 - CacheTTL - Cahce data Time to live in milliseconds per CacheKey.